 Grammy-winning artist Angélique Kidjo is one of the biggest names in African music, and at 53, she's still moving at the speed of light.
 Her latest album, Eve, is out Tuesday and includes collaborations with some fellow stars: Kronos Quartet, the Luxembourg Philharmonic and Dr. John.

-Please tune in for the forthcoming edition of All This Jazz, which gets underway at 10pm Central on Saturday the 20th here on Public Radio 89.5-1.
-(We'll also offer, as ever, a re-airing of our program at 7pm on Sunday the 21st on Jazz 89.5-2, which is our all-jazz HD Radio channel.)
+Hope you can tune in for the next edition of All This Jazz, which begins at 10pm on Saturday the 25th, right here on Public Radio 89.5.
+(We'll also offer, as always, a 7pm re-broadcast of ATJ on Sunday the 26th on Jazz 89.5-2, which is Public Radio Tulsa's all-jazz HD Radio channel.)